KendrickMorales/KDD-20-AutoML/README.md

 * Azure Databricks

 <a name="automlUI"></a>
 ## Lab Part 1.
-Train a regression model using the Automated ML UI
+Train a classification model using the Automated ML UI
 In part 1 of the lab you will get to build an automated machine learning model using our UI.
 To get started head to [Lab 1](https://github.com/Aniththa/KDD-20-AutoML/blob/master/Lab%20Part%201%20-%20AutoML%20UI/Lab%20Part%201%20-%20AutoML%20UI.md) folder.

 <a name="compute"></a>